Deerwalk Institute of Technology: Cafeteria

+All the classrooms in DWIT have access to artificial lighting, floors, internet, TV, well maintained tables and chairs.

 Academics

 DWIT offers Bachelors of Science in Computer Science and Information Technology (B. Sc.
-CSIT) and Bachelor in Computer Application (BCA) run under the curriculum of Tribhuvan University.These are among the comprehensive computer science courses offered by Tribhuvan University.
+CSIT) and Bachelor in Computer Application (BCA) run under the curriculum of Tribhuvan University.
+These are among the comprehensive computer science courses offered by Tribhuvan University.
 The four-year course is categorized into two domains – Computer Science and Mathematics.
 In the first three-semester the course mainly consists of mathematics and basic programming concepts.
 In the latter semesters, the course progresses towards computational theory and artificial intelligence.

 Student life

-The students in DWIT come from different cities and towns of Nepal.
+The students in DWIT come from only various cities and towns around Nepal.

 Clubs and activities

 There are twelve student-run clubs in DWIT, considered and established by students solely.
 Each club has a club president, a club vice-president, and five members at its core.
 Major activities and fundraising events are organized by the clubs.

 Internship

 Deerwalk Services

 Deerwalk is a privately held company based in Lexington, Massachusetts, with over 300 employees worldwide, including a technology campus, DWIT.
 DWIT and Deerwalk Services occupy the same territory.